and1hof/and1hof.github.io/_posts/2017-3-28-aura-component-development-quickstart-guide.md

 ```html
 <button onclick="{!c.helloWorldButtonClicked}"></button>
 ```
 However, please be careful when referencing a controller action using the *c.actionName* namespace.
-If your component is registered to an Apex controller in addition to it's Javascript controller they will both be merged into the same namespace.
-In otherwords:
+If your component is registered to an Apex controller in addition to its Javascript controller they will both be merged into the same namespace.
+In other words:

 ```Java
 public ArrayList<Integer> getValues() {